 Do insurance companies do credit checks?

-Credit checks are not performed for final expense life insurance, but other types of policies may require a credit check under very specific circumstances.
+Credit checks are not performed for final expense life insurance, but other policies may require a credit check under specific circumstances.

 What are the consequences of not declaring pre-existing medical conditions?

-If you do not declare a pre-existing medical condition, the insurance company may deny your claim or refuse to pay benefits.
+The insurance company may deny your claim or refuse to pay benefits if you do not declare a pre-existing medical condition.
 In some cases, the policy may be canceled.
-It is important, to be honest when applying for life insurance and to disclose all medical conditions.
+It is important to be honest when applying for life insurance and to disclose all medical conditions.